Code-Institute-Submissions/MS1-Vibe-Tribe/README.md

 ![Logo](Vibe-Tribe.png)

-Welcome to my Code Insitute Milestone 1 (MS1) project,
+Welcome to my Code Insitute Milestone 1 (MS1) project.

 # What is my project about ?